 PUT FREE READING INTO LIBRARY VISITS

-Our middle school ELA teachers all have classroom libraries, but they just can’t compare to a good School Library.
+Our middle school ELA teachers all have classroom libraries, but they don’t compete with a good School Library.
 No matter how spacious a classroom, a teacher can only stock a few hundred books for her students; even a small middle school library can offer several thousand current Fiction books.
-ELA teachers understand the difference, so that is why they schedule regular library visits every other week throughout the year.
+My ELA teachers understand the difference, so that is why they schedule regular library visits every other week throughout the year.

-We also discovered that 10 minutes of reading at the start of each class period is not really “free reading”; it’s a sponge activity.
-If students have never had free reading on a regular basis, giving them 10 minutes per day to read is a great way to begin, but it can’t be the end goal.
-Ten minutes isn’t long enough to truly become engaged in a story: prolific readers want to read longer, and reluctant readers just want to get it done, often jumping from one book to another and never finishing any of them.
+We discovered that 10 minutes of reading at the start of each class period is not enough “free reading”.
+For students who have never had regular free reading, giving them 10 minutes a day to read is a great way to begin, but it can’t be the end goal.
+Ten minutes isn’t long enough to truly become engaged in a story: prolific readers want to read longer, and reluctant readers just want to get through the time, often jumping from one book to another and never finishing any of them.

 With a longer reading time, students become involved in the stories, continue to read on their own, and finish their books faster.
 Some students decide after a few minutes they don’t like the book they’ve chosen, and they still have time to find a new one and get started reading it.
 ELA teachers also provide a 30-minute reading time in the classroom during the interim week between library visits.
 The success of this strategy became evident to us with improved word recognition and reading comprehension, and we raised State Reading Test Scores.
-Interestingly, one year our district insisted on 10-minutes-a-day reading, and before the end of the first semester our ELA teachers realized it was a disaster, so we abandoned it and went back to our tried-and-true method with greater success.
+Interestingly, one year our district insisted on using the first 10 minutes of ELA periods for reading, but before the end of the first semester our ELA teachers realized it was a disaster, so we abandoned it and went back to our tried-and-true method with greater success.

 My experiences as a high school teacher of at-risk students and a middle school librarian has convinced me that, no matter the grade level you teach, you can engage students with the power of reading using a combination of read-alouds and free reading time!